Sweet & Sour Veggie Stir Fry (Oil-Free)

 This post may contain affiliate links.
 Read my full disclosure here.

+Stir-fries are so easy to make and a terrific way to use up some of those veggies in the refrigerator that need to go quickly.
 I normally use mushrooms, broccoli, celery, carrots, onions, garlic, and red bell peppers, but any veggies you prefer would be great in this recipe.
-Serve over rice or noodles for a full delicious meal.
-This Rice Noodle Stir Fry is a great one that make with pasta.

 How to make veggie stir-fry